atalayerdgn/ft_transcendence/README.md

 ### **2. User Management Modules**

 - **Major Module: Standard User Management and Authentication**
-  Features secure user registration, login, and profile management.
-Users can:
-  - Set unique display names.
-  - Upload avatars.
-  - View match history.
-  - Add friends and track their online status.
+  Secure **user** registration, login, and social features like friends and match history.

 - **Major Module: Implement Two-Factor Authentication (2FA) and JWT**
-  Implements **2FA** for added security, allowing users to verify their identity using a secondary method like email or an authenticator app.
-  **JSON Web Tokens (JWT)** are used to manage secure authentication and session validation.
+  Implement **2FA** for security and **JWT** for session management.

 ---

 ### **3. DevOps Modules**

 - **Major Module: Designing the Backend as Microservices**
-  The backend is designed using a **microservices architecture**.
-Each service handles a specific functionality, promoting:
-  - Modularity
-  - Scalability
-  - Independent deployment
-  Services communicate seamlessly via **RESTful APIs**.
+  Modular design using **microservices**, promoting scalability and independent deployment.

 ---

 ### **4. Graphics Modules**

 - **Major Module: Implementing Advanced 3D Techniques**
-  The game leverages **Three.js/WebGL** to implement advanced 3D graphics.
-  This creates a **visually immersive** and engaging gaming experience, elevating the classic Pong gameplay.
+  Using **Three.js/WebGL** for an immersive, visually engaging gaming experience.

 ---

 ### **5. Accessibility Modules**

 - **Minor Module: Support on All Devices**
-  The platform is fully responsive, ensuring compatibility across desktops, tablets, and smartphones.
-It provides:
-  - Consistent user experiences.
-  - Adaptation to various screen sizes and orientations.
-  - Support for touch, mouse, and keyboard inputs.
+  Fully **responsive** design for desktops, tablets, and smartphones, supporting touch, mouse, and keyboard.

 ---

 ####
-These modules collectively deliver a **secure**, **scalable**, **visually stunning**, and **user-friendly** enhancement of the classic Pong game.
-The project sets a strong foundation for future enhancements and innovations while showcasing modern development techniques and architectures.
+These modules provide a secure, scalable, and visually engaging Pong experience, laying the foundation for future enhancements and innovations.

 ---

 # **Ft_transcendence - Setup Instructions**

-### Follow the steps below to set up and run the project locally.

 ## **Requirements:**